LWR95/ImageToWebp/README.md

 # SHH Image to WebP Converter

-A simple desktop utility to batch-convert images to the WebP format, with options for resizing and quality control.
+A powerful desktop utility for batch image conversion with AI-powered background removal, supporting WebP, JPEG, and PNG formats with intelligent quality control and live preview.

-## Features (Version 3.0)
+## Features (Version 3.0 with AI Background Removal)

-- **Responsive Live Preview**: See a real-time preview of your conversion settings.
-The preview images automatically scale to fit the viewing area, preventing overflow.
+- **🤖 AI-Powered Background Removal**: Automatically remove backgrounds from images using advanced U²-Net deep learning models, producing transparent PNG outputs perfect for compositing and design work.
-- **Theme Selection**: Choose from a variety of light and dark themes in the "Settings" tab to customize the application's appearance.
+- **🖼️ Responsive Live Preview**: See real-time previews of your conversion settings, including background removal effects.
+Preview images automatically scale to fit the viewing area.
-- **Drag and Drop**: Easily select your source folder by dragging it directly onto the application window.
+- **🎨 Theme Selection**: Choose from a variety of light and dark themes in the "Settings" tab to customize the application's appearance.
-- **Multi-Format Conversion**: Convert images to WebP, JPEG, or PNG.
+- **📁 Drag and Drop**: Easily select your source folder by dragging it directly onto the application window.
-- **Custom Dimensions**: Set custom output width and height for the converted images.
+- **🔄 Multi-Format Conversion**: Convert images to WebP, JPEG, or PNG with intelligent format handling.
-- **Adjustable Quality**: Control the quality setting for WebP and JPEG formats.
+- **📏 Custom Dimensions**: Set custom output width and height for converted images with letterboxing support.
-- **Settings Persistence**: Your chosen dimensions, format, quality, and theme are saved in a `config.json` file and loaded automatically on startup.
+- **⚙️ Adjustable Quality**: Control quality settings for WebP and JPEG formats (1-100 scale).
-- **Batch Processing**: Convert all images in a selected folder at once.
+- **💾 Settings Persistence**: Your chosen dimensions, format, quality, theme, and background removal preferences are saved automatically.
-- **Intelligent Transparency**: Preserves transparency when converting to PNG and flattens it onto a white background for other formats.
+- **⚡ Batch Processing**: Convert all images in a selected folder at once with progress tracking.
-- **AI-Powered Background Removal**: For PNG outputs, you can choose to automatically remove the image background using a sophisticated AI model.
+- **🔍 Intelligent Transparency**: Preserves transparency for PNG outputs and flattens to white background for other formats.
-- **Standalone Executable**: Packaged as a single `.exe` file that runs on Windows without needing Python or any other dependencies.
+- **📦 Standalone Executable**: Packaged as a single `.exe` file that runs on Windows without dependencies.

 ## How to Use